sebastiansauer/rmarkdown_easy_way/README.md

 - tables created by code (using Pander) included
 - different ways to create markdown file
 - no need to type all pandoc arguments, they are passed to config-file
+- page break

+Pretty much all features needed for a quick and non-tailored document.